Wexford CYPSC and Wexford Library Service Launch “Parenting Today”: A Series of Free Talks in County Wexford Libraries in 2018.

 There is huge excitement and enthusiasm amongst the children and young people of Longford and Westmeath, who recently participated in the Longford Westmeath CYPSC, Child and Youth Participation Project.

 The 'Snuggle Stories' initiative is an action under the Waterford CYPSC Family Support Sub-group.
 It encourages parents and children to snuggle up and get comfortable reading and rhyming together.

-Get up to date on CYPSC news.
-Our latest ezine is now available.
+Get up to date on CYPSC news from right across Ireland.
+CYPSCine our latest ezine is now available.